BrettBedarf/webfs/README.md

 Currently it supports HTTP(S) URL sources and a subset of system file operations (list + attributes, open, read ).
 See `examples/pub_sources.json` for how to define simple public URLs as files.

 **NOTE:** WFS is in early, active development in my spare time, with a stable API still settling.
-If just curious and tinkering go for it expecting breaking changes, and _only_ ever add reputable file sources you would physically download to your machine anyways.
-It should not be even considered to be uttered outloud in the same context of anything resembling a production or secured environment 😄
+If just curious and tinkering go for it expecting breaking changes, and _only_ ever add reputable file sources you would physically download and open anyways.

 ## Requirements

-Linux, Mac(untested), or FreeBSD(untested) operating system with appropriate os-specific FUSE binary installed and available on $PATH:
+Linux, Mac, or FreeBSD(untested) operating system with appropriate os-specific FUSE binary installed and available on $PATH:

 ### Linux

 fusermount3 is available from all known major distro package managers ex.
 [Arch Linux](https://man.archlinux.org/man/fusermount3.1.en) (btw): `sudo pacman -S fuse3`

-### MacOS (untested)
+### MacOS

 [macfuse](https://github.com/macfuse/macfuse) (formerly osxfuse) is recommended to be installed from their official [releases](https://github.com/macfuse/macfuse/releases/latest)